RVs rely on water lines to move water through the system. If the lines or pipes become frozen during winter, they can crack.

 What is RV Antifreeze?

-RV antifreeze [affiliate link] is a solution that is purchased to complete the winterizing process necessary to protect your RV throughout the winter.
+RV antifreeze is a solution that is purchased to complete the winterizing process necessary to protect your RV throughout the winter.

 It is a synthetic substance that remains liquid even at the usual freezing point.
-This is beneficial to an RV’s plumbing systems to avoid water pipes from becoming frozen and cracking.
+This is beneficial to an RV’s plumbing systems to prevent water pipes from becoming frozen and cracking.

 When Should You Use It?